-Like humans, there are a few dogs who absolutely love running and others who simply shy away from it.
+Like humans, there are a few active dogs who absolutely love running and others who simply shy away from it.

 Running is a brilliant cardiovascular exercise for both dogs and humans and helps maintain top shape apart from allowing to spend quality time with your friend.

 Few dogs make for perfect companions for all types of outdoor activity like running, jogging and never seem to feel tired.